tofumedia/hello-world/README.md

 $ cd ~/hello-world
-# Changes the current working directory to your newly created directory
+# TESTING Changes the current working directory to your newly created directory

 $ git init